-More often than not, if the Ideogram looks like land, when recorded in the feeling/motions of the I/A: part of the I/A/B process, then yur first analytical feel of it is recorded for the B: - it WILL be land.
+More often than not, if the Ideogram looks like land, when probed in the B: part of the I/A/B process - it WILL be land.
 But I do agree - this is not always the case.
-Which is why the B: confirmation is necessary.
+Which is why the B: probing is necessary.

-I absolutely do agree with early CRV thinking in that sometimes the visual gestalt look isn't correct.
+I absolutely do agree with early (CRV) thinking in that sometimes the visual gestalt look isn't correct.
 Sometimes my LAND Ideogram, when I probe it for the B: first analytical response, it comes through as something else NOT land.
 Therefore the visual feeling is not to be fully trusted.
 Where I differ, is that I do give 'common universal gestalt forms' in my Ideogram language some credence, and my experience has shown me that Ideograms are best used with a combination of both the visual look (if it has one) and the B: analytical response to clarify that visual data.